dsabre/airtable/README.md

 ```ts
 import {HttpClientModule} from '@angular/common/http';
 ```
-injects the AirtableService in a constructor like this:
+Injects the AirtableService in a constructor like this:
 ```ts
 constructor(private airtable: AirtableService) {}
 ```
-set your api key and database id to airtable service variables:
+Set your api key and database id to airtable service variables:
 ```ts
 this.airtable.apiKey = 'YOUR_AIRTABLE_API_KEY';
 this.airtable.dbId = 'YOUR_AIRTABLE_DATABASE_ID';